evndude/Window-Overlay/README.md

 ## Window Overlay
 This is an AutoHotKey script that turns a window into an overlay by making it always on top of other windows.
 Options include mouse click-through, transparency, and maintaining the overlay's size and position.

+Open the Settings from the tray menu and read the tooltips for more information about each option.
 There are two configurable hotkeys: one for showing/hiding the overlay and one for changing the overlay window.

-Open the Settings from the tray menu and read the tooltips for more information about each option.

 To enable multiple overlay windows, run a copy of the script in another directory and with different hotkeys.

-There is also a tool to show or hide any window (including hidden) if something ever goes wrong.
+There is also a tool included to show or hide any window (including hidden) if something ever goes wrong.

-Hosted on GitHub: http://github.com/evndude/Window-Overlay Released under MIT license.
+Hosted on GitHub: http://github.com/evndude/Window-Overlay

+Released under MIT license.
 Copyright (c) 2014 Evan Casey.